Bioethanol Process Monitoring

 The IRmadillo harnesses the power of the mid-infrared spectral region (MIR).
 The advantage for bioethanol production is the ability to identify specific sugars at wavenumbers that near-infrared (NIR) instruments fail to reach.

 The use of process analytical technology (PAT) for bioethanol production is an exciting and potentially very powerful development.
-Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform mid infrared (FT-IR/FT-mid-IR), Raman spectroscopy and near infrared (NIR).
+Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform infrared (FTIR) which is mid-infrared, Raman spectroscopy and near infrared (NIR).
 Different techniques have their own strengths and weaknesses but are seldom compared to established which really is the best techniques for a given application.

 But how to they compare to the IRmadillo?
 We’ve tested each on a bioethanol fermentation process and have written up the results.
-Read the differences and advantages with the IRmadillo FT-mid-IR instrument!
+Read the differences and advantages with the IRmadillo FTIR instrument!

 Interested in Finding out More?